hdsenevi/react-native-float-label-input/README.md

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

+## Tested

+Only tested on iOS as of yet.

 ## Acknowledgments (Hat tip)

 * Inspiration GIF (https://dribbble.com/shots/1254439--GIF-Float-Label-Form-Interaction) by [MDS](https://dribbble.com/mds)